Texas Fishing License for Seniors: 2026 Costs & Rules

 Fishing License Cost Options

-Even with exemptions, you still must follow bag limits and tag rules for certain species.
+Even with a package, you still need to follow bag limits and tag rules for certain species.

 When Can Seniors Fish Without a License in Texas?

-Carry ID that proves your age when you fish.
-A driver’s license, state ID, or other valid identification can help you avoid confusion if an officer asks.
+Carry ID that proves your age and residency.
+A driver’s license, state ID, or other valid document can help avoid confusion during a license check.

 What Texas Fishing License Costs Should Seniors Know?